ShamAhmad2022/Frontend-General-Guidance/FRONTEND_ONBOARDING.md

     -   `lib/store/`: For Redux Toolkit store setup.
     -   `lib/types/`: For TypeScript type definitions.
     -   `lib/style/`: for CSS and custom styles.
-    -   `lib/utils/`: For utility and helper functions.F
+    -   `lib/utils/`: For utility and helper functions.
 - `public/`: This directory contains all of our static assets, such as images and fonts.

 ## Main Packages & Libraries